ChalmersGU-data-structure-courses/dsabook/src/markdown/02-sorting-part-1/01-terminology.md

 <!-- OPENDSA: START -->
 When comparing two sorting algorithms, the simplest approach would be to program both and measure their running times.
-This is an example of *empirical comparison* (see @sec:empirical-analysis-and-code-tuning).
+This is an example of *empirical comparison*.
 However, doing fair empirical comparisons can be tricky because the running time for many sorting algorithms depends on specifics of the input values.
 The number of records, the size of the